Skip to content

 30_mwe_drp443_dilatedifn_raw_porosity_perm Benchmark DRP-443 Dilated IFN fractured-media permeability against SPE 212849 Table 2 (LBM reference)

-31_mwe_drp10_estaillades_raw_porosity_perm Benchmark DRP-10 Estaillades v2 carbonate permeability against Muljadi et al. (2016) Table 2 (OpenFOAM reference)
+31_mwe_drp10_estaillades_raw_porosity_perm Benchmark DRP-10 Estaillades v2 carbonate permeability and extraction-backend sensitivity against Muljadi et al. (2016) Table 2 (OpenFOAM reference)

 Notebook Overview